Rio de Janeiro police evict tent city of pandemic ‘refugees’

 Petrobras said in a statement that, in compliance with the court order, the company had provided hand sanitizer and face masks and offered transport to three nearby bus stations.

-By early afternoon, children could seen carrying their families’ few belongings out of the area as heavily armed police stood watch.
+By early afternoon, backhoes were demolishing the encampment.
+Children could seen carrying their families’ few belongings out of the area as police holding clubs stood watch.

+A federal oil workers’ union that had been helping families with donations issued a statement Thursday condemning “the attitude of Petrobras’ management and the violence of the police in the eviction of hundreds of families who have nowhere to go.”